 Frequently Asked Questions: Restaurant Resume Examples and Advice

-First, look closely at the job post text and note any words that are repeated or emphasized.
-Compare these phrases to the language you’re using in your resume, particularly the profile and key skills sections.
+First, look closely at the job post text and note any repeated or emphasized words.
+Compare these phrases to the language you're using in your resume, particularly the profile and key skills sections.
 Then, seek ways to align your resume text with the job posting while not copying phrases or misstating your background.

 Most restaurant job seekers should use the combination (or hybrid) format.
 True to its name, this format combines two important features of other resume formats: the chronological format's experience section and the functional format's profile section.
 (The resume examples on this page all use combination format.)